enketo/blog/_posts/2015-05-19-install-enketo.md

 Run PuTTYgen.exe and click "Generate" with the defaults (SSH-2 RSA, 2048 bits).
 Move the mouse as directed.
 Passphrase is optional.
 Save the private and public keys both (e.g. in My Documents\Keys).
 Make sure to use clear filenames (e.g. private_key.ppk and public_key.ppk).
 Copy the contents of the public key to the clipboard from the PuTTY Key Generator window with Ctrl-C.

-Make a note of the location of the keys as you'll need the keys soon (OS X and Linux users: the default location is `~/.ssh`).
+Make a note of the location of the keys as you'll need the keys soon.

 More detailed instructions can be found [here for OS X, Linux users](https://www.digitalocean.com/community/tutorials/how-to-set-up-ssh-keys--2) (step 1 and 2 only) and [here for Windows users](https://docs.joyent.com/jpc/getting-started-with-your-joyent-cloud-account/generating-an-ssh-key/generating-an-ssh-key-manually/manually-generating-your-ssh-key-in-windows) (only the section "Generating an SSH Key").